OpenGenus/Whack-a-mole-HTML/README.md

-# Whack-A-Mole
+# Whack-a-mole-HTML
-Whack A Mole online game
+Whack a mole game using HTML, CSS, JS